 The United States Housing Act of 1937 established a federal public housing authority to provide financial assistance to local public housing agencies to develop, acquire, and manage public housing projects.
-The law also required that one unit of slum housing be demolished for every public housing unit built.
-14 Under the administration of Harold Ickes, the program had a rule that public housing could not alter the racial characteristics of the neighborhood in which it was located.
-15 Against a backdrop of policies and practices that created segregated communities, this meant that public housing was also segregated.
+The law also required that one unit of slum housing be demolished for every public housing unit built.13 Under the administration of Harold Ickes, the program had a rule that public housing could not alter the racial characteristics of the neighborhood in which it was located.14 Against a backdrop of policies and practices that created segregated communities, this meant that public housing was also segregated.
 Only a modest number of units were developed under this program, and it was not until after World War II that Congressional attention returned to the issue of public housing, in the Housing Act of 1949.
-That legislation authorized loans and subsidies for 135,000 low-rent units per year, up to a total of 810,000.
-16
+That legislation authorized loans and subsidies for von Hoffman, Alexander, "A Study in Contradictions: The Origins and Legacy of the Housing Act of 1949."
+Housing Policy Debate, Volume 11, Issue 2.
+Fannie Mae Foundation, 2000.